RamsaivarmaKosuri/Java-With-DSA/07-Functions-and-Methods/README.md

 - Function Overloading allows multiple methods with the same name.
 - Overloading can be achieved using parameters or data types.
 - Prime numbers can be efficiently checked using `Math.sqrt(n)`.
+- Binary and Decimal numbers can be converted using mathematical logic and functions.
 - Reusable functions make programs cleaner and easier to maintain.

 ---